Lemon Laws in Texas

 Many people also wonder who is responsible for paying the TEXAS lemon law lawyer fees.
 This depends on the particular state, but roughly half of the US states allow you to recover TEXAS lemon law attorney costs.
 If your lemon lawyer sues under the Magnuson-Moss Warranty Act, you will be awarded fees if you win your case.
 In some US states, you will be responsible for the manufacturer’s lemon law lawyer fees if you lose your case.

 You must file your lemon law complaint within six months following the earlier: expiration of the express warranty term; 24 months; or 24,000 miles following the date of delivery of the vehicle.
 The filing period for your TEXAS lemon law case is determined by which of the above events comes first.
-It is important that you or your TEXAS lemon law lawyer files your complaint as soon as you realize the dealer is having problems repairing the vehicle.
+It is important that you or your TEXAS lemon law lawyer file your complaint as soon as you realize the dealer is having problems repairing the vehicle.

 While the information presented on this website is accurate on the date of publication, it should not be cited or relied upon as legal authority.
-It is highly recommended that legal advice be obtained from a local TEXAS lemon law lawyer .
+It is highly recommended that legal advice be obtained from a local TEXAS lemon law lawyer.

 If you or a loved one feel you have a lemon law case, you need to speak with an experienced TEXAS lemon law lawyer as soon as possible.
 You probably have a lot of questions, and chances are you may be afraid of what may happen during your case.
 Good TEXAS lemon law lawyers in your area can help relieve this anxiety and stress.
 An experienced and winning product lemon law in TEXAS can evaluate your case and determine the chances your case has of succeeding.
 The fact is, you won’t know until you speak with a TEXAS lemon law lawyer.